 How do I fix my Firefox connection is not secure?

-If you are a regular visitor of a website, which is displaying such an error message, there is almost nothing you can do to get rid of this problem.
-As this message appears due to problems with the SSL certificate, you do not have many options in your hands.
+If you are a regular visitor to a website that displays such an error message, there is almost nothing you can do to get rid of this problem.
+As this message appears due to an issue with the SSL certificate, you do not have many options.
 However, you can scan your PC for adware, and that is the most you can do.

 To enable a secure connection in the Firefox browser, you need to turn on the HTTPS-Only Mode.
-For that, open the Settings panel in the Firefox browser first.
+To do that, open the Settings panel in Firefox first.
 Then, switch to the Privacy & Security tab.
 Following that, scroll down to the bottom and choose the Enable HTTPS-Only Mode in all Windows option.

 If your Firefox throws up a This connection is not secure, Logins entered here could be compromised message.
 You may have to disable Insecure password Login prompt.
 See this post if Firefox couldn’t load XPCOM in Windows.